Internal · Instructor Reference

 Obj: situations producing slack; hazards; correction techniques.

-Std: recognises slack and applies immediate, positive, and smooth corrective action.
+Std: recognizes slack and applies immediate, positive, and smooth corrective action.

 E.Boxing the Wake